fuhaililab/sc2MeNetDrug/signalingDrug.md

 ## Introduction

 You can find this analysis in the "Communication and Drug" section.
-Drug discovering and clustering based on signaling signatures analysis allows you to find potential drugs for diseases based on the signaling signatures of drugs.
+Drug discovering and clustering based on signaling signatures analysis allows you to find potential drugs to inhibit signaling communication network based on the signaling signatures of drugs.

 This part will be computed along with the signaling communication network discovery portion.
 More information can be found here: [signaling communication network discovery analysis](/cell-cellCommunication.md).
 Besides selecting what is needed for signaling communication network discovery, you need to select a number of top drugs to specify how many drug candidates you want in drug discovering.
 However, if you only want drugs that appear in the drug bank database, you can check the "Only use drug bank drug in drug discovering" check box.
 Next, click "Generate Communication Network and Drug" to start computation.